mmsaki/joint-savings/README.md

 # Joint Savings Contract

 The goal of this project was to create a contract that can send **ETH** to either one of two savings accounts.
 This contract will have a withdraw function that requires that the **recipient** of the funds in the smart contract are your two savings accounts.
 Otherwise, funds will not be withdrawn.
-There is a **deposit** function and also a **fallback** function that can be used to deposit funds into the contract.
-There is a function to set accounts `setAccounts` that will take in two payable address `account1` and `account2` that receive savings from the smart contract.
+There is a **deposit** function and a **fallback** function that can be used to send funds into the contract.
+There is a function `setAccounts` that will take in two payable addresses `account1` and `account2` that will receive savings from our smart contract.

 ## Testing Contract Functionality